|

 opened Alexandria Library.
 Return to Cairo by evening.

-*Note that you can also add a day-trip to Alexandria at the end of your
+*Note that you can also add a day-trip to Alexandria at the beginning or end of your

 tour by adding an extra night.